 [term coined by the Queen Bee of Vulnerability, Dr. Brené Brown]

 As a chronic hugger of strangers, the first one to say I love you, an over-sharer by nature and a woman living inside a desire to live so fully that most of her filters have been removed, I get it.

 Brown posits that if you don’t feel any vulnerability hangover, then maybe you didn’t go far enough.

-But if we’re going to use vulnerability hangovers as a metric of courage, here’s a super quick survival guide.
-I’ll tell you what I do, then what NOT to do.
-Take what you need, turf the rest.
+If we’re going to use vulnerability hangovers as a metric of courage, here’s a super quick survival guide.

 As in, fire compassion beams on yourself.
 Be kind.
 Be gentle.

-Recognizing that the impulse beneath the sharing was connection (it was, trust me), where else can you get this need met in a way that will not send you to bed, dizzy and wanting to hide because you are flushed with hot panic?
+Recognize that the impulse beneath the sharing was connection (it was, trust me).
+Where else can you get this need met in a way that will not send you to bed dizzy and wanting to hide because you are flushed with hot panic?
 What’s another way forward?
 Who can you surround yourself with?